<------back to musical theatre main page

 - Is the monologue well-prepared and an appropriate selection for the actor?

 - Is the acted text easily understood?
-Does the actor understand the piece and style?
+Does the actor understand the pieces and styles?

-- Is the actor open to direction and/or feedback?
+- Is the student open to direction and/or feedback?
 (This point will obviously only apply to the live audition).

 Many of our musical theatre students audition for and are accepted into the Professional Acting-Meisner BFA program concentration.
 We encourage this and will assist students in navigating the best path between the two BFA concentrations should this become an option.